 The Las Vegas Raiders’ main rivals in the NFL are:

 The Kansas City Chiefs

-One of the Raiders most iconic rivals is the Kansas City Chiefs, their long standing division opponents.
+One of the Raiders most iconic rivals is the Kansas City Chiefs, their long-standing division opponents.
 Their rivalry dates back to the start of the AFL.
 As the Oakland Raiders, they lost the AFL Championship in 1969 to the Chiefs – who then went on to beat the Minnesota Vikings and win the Super Bowl.
-In the 1990s, the Raiders lost 17 out of the 20 regular-season matchups, with a 10 game losing streak at Kansas City.
+In the 1990s, the Raiders lost 17 out of the 20 regular-season matchups, with a 10-game losing streak at Kansas City.
 They also lost to the Chiefs in the postseason Wild Card game in 1991.
-To the end of the 2021 season, the Chiefs lead the all-time series 72-54-2.
+To the end of the 2022/23 season, the Chiefs lead the all-time series 72-54-2.
 With only two games per season, it would take quite some time before this rivalry could possibly see a degree of parity.

 The Denver Broncos

 One of the most heated rivalries in NFL history is between the Raiders and the Broncos.
 Between 1965 and 1971 the team enjoyed a 14-game winning streak – lasting up until October 1972.
 Up until the end of the 2022/23 season, the Raiders hold the all-time series advantage, 71-54-2.

 The rivalry intensified when the Broncos hired Head Coach Mike Shanahan in 2008, who had also coached the Raiders for four games in 1989 before being fired.
 The Broncos also managed to reach their first-ever Super Bowl after defeating the Raiders 20-17 in the AFC Championship Game.
 They regularly face-off on Monday Night Footbal – which makes this the most regular Monday Night game in the history of the league.